pepeien/chicane-doc/README.md

 ## About the Project

-This project it's my portfolio page, always beign updated.
+This project is related to the [Chicane](https://github.com/pepeien/chicane) game engine, documentation.

 ## Development